Noupin/OSU-API-Components/README.md

 # OSU API Components

-A repository to keep track of ideas for
+A repository to keep track of ideas for OSU API website.